Airport Engineering and Construction

 Airport-Engineering-title-banner.jpg

 In our continuing efforts to serve the people and airports of Kentucky, the Department of Aviation offers engineering services and expertise to any airport board, airport manager, FBO, consultant, contractor, or citizen of Kentucky who may require it.
-Our engineering team consists of Joe Carter and Wayne Simpson.
-Both have numerous years of experience working with airports and aviation related engineering issues.
-Joe and Wayne are available to answer any questions and provide engineering support for all of Kentucky’s airports.
-Please feel free to contact us at the Kentucky Department of Aviation, (502) 564-0248 or via E-mail.
+Our engineering team consists of Wayne Simpson and Cade Moore.
+Wayne has years of engineering experience both in aviation as a consultant and as an engineer at the Transportation Cabinet.
+Cade was a Transportation Scholarship Intern for KDA and is now further developing his experience as an aviation engineer working alongside Wayne.
+Both Wayne and Cade are available to answer any questions and provide engineering support for all of Kentucky’s airports.
+Please feel free to contact us at the Kentucky Department of Aviation;

 In order to best serve all of our public airports, the Kentucky Department of Aviation must be aware of all existing and proposed airport improvement projects and needs.
 Help us to help you by keeping the Department of Aviation involved in every aspect of your airport development, from planning to design to construction.
-For projects you would like us to be aware of or participate in the future, be sure to complete a Pre-Application (Pre-App) Form TC 56/61 so we can better prepare and prioritize our projects.
-Knowing the true backlog of aviation projects for the state also helps KDA more effectively communicate the overall funding needs for the airports.
+Knowing and posting the backlog of requested aviation projects for the state allows for a transparent process to more effectively communicate the overall funding needs for the airports.
+The process for submitting project requests is through the KY-PNR form.

 The Federal Aviation Administration (FAA) provides information on series 150, Airport Advisory Circulars that will assist with understanding FAA standards and regulations.
 The FAA uses Advisory Circulars (AC's) to constantly update and improve airport design standards and regulations.